merchantprotocol/documentation/docs/05_Magento_v1/35_Advanced_Dataflow/05_Order_Adapter.md

 filter/row_total_incl_tax/from | to load with total due starting from value filter/row_total_incl_tax/to | to load with total due up to value

-All filters are reflected in “Profile Wizard” tab for profile in “Export Filters” section once “Orders” entity type selected to export.
-The best way to set filters up is save the profile and copy resulting XML from “Profile Action XML” tab.
+All filters are reflected in the “Profile Wizard” tab for profile in “Export Filters” section once the “Orders” entity type selected to export.
+The best way to set up filters is to save the profile and copy the resulting XML from “Profile Action XML” tab.